 If you have been hurt in a pedestrian accident, then one of the most important steps that you can take is to partner with a personal injury attorney.
 The first steps you will need to take will be those intended to provide you with medical support, treatment, and recovery, but once you have taken care of these most urgent steps you should start looking towards the future and the legal options you have to be compensated for your suffering.

-Contact 1-800-Injured Today To Connect With a Washington DC Pedestrian Lawyer
+Contact Balkin & Mausner Today To Talk To a Washington DC Pedestrian Lawyer

 Trying to find an attorney who is available to take your case can be a very frustrating process, especially in the early days after an accident as you try to make sense of your situation.
 All too often, people get frustrated by this process and decide to file an insurance claim on their own.
-To save yourself the frustration, take advantage of the network of attorneys that you can connect with through 1-800-Injured as soon as possible.
-1-800-Injured is an attorney and medical referral service designed to help you through this initial step.
+At Balkin & Mausner we’re ready to provide you with advice and we work on a contingency basis.

 Read more below to get a better idea of how a pedestrian attorney can help you get the money that you rightfully deserve as the victim of someone else’s behavior, and contact us as soon as possible to get started on the process of hiring an attorney to take your case.